-Administrative costs are provided in exchange for a number of unit completions to be specified by the Contractor in its PY18 HRRP Management Plan, which must be approved by OSI prior to the reimbursement of any HRRP funds.
-Administrative funds may be pro-rated by OSI if unit production completions do not meet expected goals during the course of the program year.
+Administrative costs are provided in order to support a specified number of unit completions at minimal standards.
+Administrative funds may be pro-rated by OSI if production unit completions do not meet expected production goals.

-OSI will also be allowed, as a function of its administrative oversight, to modify contracted budget amounts as necessary and identified in Exhibit "A" part 4(a) to ensure the efficient and effective operation of the Grant as long as these modified expenditures do not exceed the total "Contracted Amount" as specified above.
+OSI will also be allowed, as a function of its administrative oversight, to modify contracted budget amounts as necessary to ensure the efficient and effective operation of the contract as long as these modified expenditures do not exceed the total "Contracted Amount" as specified above.